 Developed in the town of Mountmellick in Ireland in the 19th century, this type of whitework is characterised by plants and flora and is typically worked on cotton sateen fabric with matt white cotton of differing thicknesses.
 This particular design by Cathy measures approximately 7.5" x 5" and is of a climbing hydrangea, using typical stitches such as padded satin, coral knot and Mountmellick stitch.

 Suitability - Intermediate Plus Suitable for those with some experience of stitching.
 As a guide, it is helpful if you are able to work stem stitch, chain stitch and French knots without instruction.
-You don't need any experience of Mountmellick embroidery.
+No experience of Mountmellick embroidery is required.
+Please note that this is not a suitable workshop for beginners.

 Times 10.00 am. to 4.00 pm. with 45 minutes for lunch Arrival:- from 9.30 am.

 Location Alstonefield Memorial Hall (The Village Hall) Postcode for Satnav - DE6 2FR Click for Directions

-Refreshments Tea & coffee is provided throughout the day, with home baking.
-Please bring your own packed lunch.
+Refreshments Tea & coffee is provided throughout the day, with home-made biscuits mid-morning and cake mid-afternoon

 About the Workshop The design will be pre-printed onto the cotton fabric for you.
 You will learn how to work various typical stitches of this type of embroidery, such as Mountmellick stitch, coral knot and padded satin stitch.
-Please note that this is not a suitable workshop for beginners.
+The workshop will be socially distanced with video demonstration on the big screen.
+A link to the video tutorial will be e-mailed to you after the workshop in order for you to be able to complete the embroidery at home.